terrencepreilly/CPS410/lazer_blast/README.md

 of colorful enemies immediately, the difficulty of the game increases as the player progresses, starting with a single color and slowly adding other colors and increasing the speed.

+## Instructions

+1. Clone the repository.

+2. Install the requirements and game:
+    ```
+    pip install -r requirements.txt
+    python setup.py install
+    ```
+  *NB.* In the future, the requirements should be handled by the setup file.

+3. Run the game:
+    ```
+    python driver.py
+    ```

+*NB.* Using a `virtualenv` would be preferable, but it does not work (at least, not on a mac.)
+See [this](https://bitbucket.org/pygame/pygame/issues/203/window-does-not-get-focus-on-os-x-with)